Gab1324/Gab1324.github.io/README.md

-# chess
+# Webstie
-Chess game with 1 and 2 players mode

-I now have implemented all main features to play a chess game with 2 human users.
+Website that shows my skills in game programming.
+It also show other project that express my creativity and are relevant to video game.